-In the interest of preserving tractability, the model of this paper includes some simplifying assumptions.
-The assumption that the state space is a doubleton has two important implications.
-If over-treatment or excessive service is prescribed, it can take only one value, which allows the second provider to determine whether fraud was committed and, consequently, induces him to prescribe truthfully.
-A richer state space would permit different levels of unnecessary service prescriptions.
-The second provider may decide to prescribe unnecessary service, taking the chance that the first provider prescribed an even higher level of service.
-In this case, the second provider attracts the customer and enjoys the extra income from overprescribing.
+In the interest of tractability, the model of this paper includes some simplifying assumptions.
+The assumption that the state space is a doubleton means that excessive service can take only one value.
+This allows the second provider to determine whether fraud was committed and, consequently, induces him to prescribe truthfully.
+A richer state space would permit more levels of unnecessary service prescriptions.
+In this environment, the second provider may decide to prescribe unnecessary service, taking the chance that the first provider prescribed an even higher level of service and the customer accepts his prescription and joining his clientele.
 Awareness of this possibility may induce customers to seek more than two opinions, updating their beliefs according to the prescriptions they elicit.
-The customers' optimal stopping rule will still be characterized by reservation-utility strategy, and providers will still be more likely to recommend unnecessary services when they face the risk of being idle (i.e., when their queue is short) and the cost of losing a loyal client is smaller.
-Enriching the state space would thus complicate the analysis without yielding new qualitative conclusions or insights.
+The customers' optimal stopping rule will still be characterized by reservation-utility strategy, and providers will still be more likely to recommend unnecessary services when their queue is short and when the value of the client loyalty is smaller.
+The conclusion that the second provider prescribed truthfully is, therefore, a special aspect of the model.